The case of Frankie Rzucek

 Preserving the evidence and preparing the case

-Once the client manages to secure funding, we move on to the next stage in the preparation, which is the preservation and the detailed consideration of the evidence.
+Once the client manages to secure funding, we move on to the next stage in the preparation, which is the preservation and detailed consideration of the evidence.
 This again requires an investment of a considerable amount of time and legal expertise.

-Preparing a statement of case
+Preparing a statement of the case

-Once our lawyers have identified the relevant evidence in the case, the legal team will move to the next stage and draft a statement of case.
+Once our lawyers have identified the relevant evidence in the case, the legal team will move to the next stage and draft a statement of the case.
 In most cases, this will be served on the defendant before commencing formal legal proceedings.
 At this point in the case, we will be reaching out to the defendant with a view of settling the case out of court which would be our preferred option, particularly if the case is being funded through donations.